zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 ### Preparing Your Service Details Using the Transform API {#transform-api}

 The Transform API is an endpoint in the Registration API.
-It converts the *dependencies.json* file that your Mendix app generates into the fields that the Registration API requires to register services.
+It converts the *dependencies.json* file that your Mendix app generates into the structure the Registration API requires to register services.

-{{% alert color="info" %}}These optional fields are not currently converted by the Transform API: `SecurityClassification`, `Discoverable`, `Validated`, `ServiceVersion`, and `Tags`.{{% /alert %}}
+{{% alert color="info" %}}These optional fields are not currently converted by the Transform API: `SecurityClassification`, `Discoverable`, `Validated`, and `Tags`.{{% /alert %}}

 To call the Transform endpoint of the Registration API, you need the following: